osmlab/osmlint/README.md

 # OSM Lint

-*Validate OSM data with TileReduce and OSM QA Tiles*

-Data analysis with [OSM QA Tiles](http://osmlab.github.io/osm-qa-tiles/)!
-TileReduce processors for validating OSM QA Tiles wrapped up as a node module.
+Validate OpenStreetMap data with [OSM QA Tiles](http://osmlab.github.io/osm-qa-tiles/).
+OSM Lint is a selection of validators built with [TileReduce](https://github.com/mapbox/tile-reduce) for validating OSM QA Tiles.
+Use from the command line or as a node module.

 ## Installation